voicemxil/TS2-Starter-Pack/docs/Installation.md

   1. During the installation process, you must set up Graphics Rules Maker and Sims2RPCSettings to optimize the game correctly for your system.
 When the installer gets to Graphics Rules Maker, continue to Part 2: Graphics Setup to fix the game’s graphics configuration for your system.

 {: .note }
-If your installation is incomplete due to a download error or missing packs, either run the installer again with a better Internet connection or download & extract the missing packs from [here](https://github.com/mintalien/The-Puppets-2-Definitive-Edition/releases/v12).
+If your Web Installer installation is incomplete due to a download error or missing packs, either run the installer again with a better Internet connection or download & extract the missing packs from [here](https://github.com/mintalien/The-Puppets-2-Definitive-Edition/releases/v12).
 In situations without a stable connection to GitHub or continued download errors, it may be better to use the standalone download+[Standalone/Touchup Installer](/standalone) instead.

 ### Next step: [Graphics Setup](/TS2-Starter-Pack/graphics-setup)